Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 Year 5 girls and year 6 pupils all receive a puberty/period talk from the school nurse.
 Parental approval is sought prior to the visit and children will be withdrawn from the lesson if their parents request this.

 The school’s SRE policy was formed through consultation with parents and is available from the office for inspection if you wish to view it.
-Parents have the right withdraw their child from SRE education if they wish to do so and are requested to consult with the headteacher, Mrs Burgess, before they withdraw their child.
-The nominated governor for PSHCE is Mrs Hodgson, chair of governors.
+Parents have the right to withdraw their child from SRE education if they wish to do so and are requested to consult with the headteacher, Mrs Burgess, before they withdraw their child.
+The nominated governors for PSHCE are Mrs Hodgson and Mrs Collier.